 Performance Improvement with Delta Tracking and Caching¶

-You can use delta change tracking (short as delta tracking) and data caching to significantly improve the performance of the mobile service.
+You can use delta change tracking (delta tracking for short) and data caching to significantly improve the performance of mobile services.

 OData delta tracking is a method by which a client obtains changes from an OData service without downloading the entire data set.
 Set up the

-track_deltas parameter in your application configuration file when you configure your defining queries.
-If your OData service supports delta query protocol to track changes, the provided delta links are automatically used to track changes and you do not need to configure delta tracking.
-When possible, use an OData service that supports delta query protocol.
+track_deltas parameter in your application configuration file to track deltas when you configure your defining queries.
+If your OData service supports the delta query protocol to track changes, the provided delta links automatically track changes and you don't need to configure delta tracking.
+When possible, use an OData service that supports the delta query protocol.

-If your OData service does not support delta tracking, the default delta tracking setting in the application configuration file tracks deltas using the mobile service.
+If your OData service does not support delta tracking, the default delta tracking setting in the application configuration file tracks deltas using mobile services.
 This improves performance on the client, while tracking deltas using the OData service improves performance over the entire network.

 If all or most of your data is continuously changing so that you expect to be downloading the full data set during every download, enabling delta tracking does not improve performance.
 For example, if you download the temperature value for sensors in 1000 offices, using delta tracking does not decrease the amount of data downloaded during a download and turning off delta tracking may increase performance.

-To minimize the load on the OData service and possibly improve performance, cache data that is shared by numerous users on the mobile service.
-For example, cache data from a defining query that returns the same results to multiple users.
-Do not cache data from a defining query that returns different results to each user.
+To minimize the load on the OData service and possibly improve performance, cache data that is shared by numerous users on mobile services.
+For example, cache data from a query that returns the same results to multiple users.
+Do not cache data from a query that returns different results to each user.
 Set up the

-is_shared_data parameter when you configure your defining queries in application configuration file.
+is_shared_data parameter to cache data when you configure your defining queries in your application configuration file.